 Melatonin is a powerful antioxidant agent.

-Melatonin decreases risk for diabetes.
+Melatonin decreases the risk for diabetes.

-Melatonin acts like an anti-cancer agent.
+Melatonin acts as an anti-cancer agent.

-Melatonin boosts immune system.
+Melatonin boosts the immune system.

 Melatonin protects cardiovascular health.

 Melatonin prevents cell death under ischemic conditions.
 It can also prevent and even treat the damage of chronic and age-related diseases, from cardiovascular disease to cancer and neurodegenerative diseases like Alzheimer’s.